bosafoagyare/web-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Statistical Modeling
+- Longitunal Data Analysis
+- Quantile and Expectile Regression
 - Statistical Machine Learning
-- Computational Statistics
-- Statistical Modeling
-- Bayesian Analysis

 # Education to show in About widget
 education: